florisvanvugt/biotop/README.md

-# Woodpecker: picking peaks in physiological data
+# biotop: picking peaks in physiological data

 A simple GUI for human-assisted semiautomatic ECG and respiration preprocessing.